BBBase-EHeresy-PPPub/PPPub/docs/mesbg2018/scenarios/war_in_rohan.md

 **LAYOUT**

 The board represents the battlements of Helm's Deep and the siege ladders propped up against the Deeping Wall.
 The area within 9" of the western board edge is the battlements and should be relatively clear.
 There are five siege ladders in this battle, spaced out as shown on the map.
-The area within 3" of the eastern board edge represents the fields outside Helm's Deep—and it is rather a long way down!
+The area within 3" of the eastern board edge represents the fields outside Helm's Deep-and it is rather a long way down!

 **STARTING POSITIONS**